shipper 0.4.0

 Reliable, resumable `cargo publish` for Rust workspaces.
-Install with `cargo install shipper --locked`.
+The install facade for the `shipper` CLI.

 Documentation